You must apply personally at any office of the Opal Mining Registrar, either in Andamooka, Coober Pedy or Marla.

 After pegging your precious stones claim at Lambina, you may apply at either the Coober Pedy or Marla office to register the claim.
 Please note that you cannot commence mining operations on the claim until you have received written notification from the Opal Mining Registrar at Coober Pedy.

-* Project at least 75 centimetres above the ground; and
+- The post must project at least 75 centimetres above the ground

-* The post must be devoid of marks or writing that refers to a previous pegging; and
+- The post must be devoid of marks or writing that refers to a previous pegging

-* In the case of a post for an opal development lease – be completely white.
+- If the post is for an opal development lease it must be completely white.